PaulHaeberli/QOImovie/README.md

 Now considering adding multi-resolution support so the movie could be stored in any number of different sizes.

+WARNING: file format may be changing in the near future.

 All suggestings welcome.